-The 2016-17 Annual Report observed that the highest number of complaints recorded by Official Visitors related to medical issues.
-This inspection is examining the provision of health services to inmates in NSW correctional facilities.
-The inspection commenced in 2018, and included Cessnock Correctional Centre (now Cessnock and Shortland Correctional Centres), Junee Correctional Centre, Tamworth Correctional Centre, the Secure Annexe Prince of Wales Hospital and John Morony Correctional Centre.
-Follow up visits occurred during 2019 and 2020.
+The ICS Annual Report 2016-17 observed that the highest number of complaints recorded in correctional centres by Official Visitors related to medical issues.
+This inspection examined the provision of health services to inmates in NSW correctional facilities.
+The inspection commenced in 2018 and included Cessnock Correctional Centre (now Cessnock and Shortland Correctional Centres), Junee Correctional Centre, Tamworth Correctional Centre, the Secure Annexe Prince of Wales Hospital and John Morony Correctional Centre.